 How do I search for stuff on Mastodon?
 How do I use hashtags?

-You can search for posts on Mastodon by typing words or hashtags into the search box.
+You can search for posts and profiles on Mastodon by typing ordinary words or hashtags or emoji into the search box:

 • To search on the official app, tap the magnifying glass icon at the bottom of the screen, and type in the search box at the top of the screen.
 The results will appear below it.